monsterkrampe/crystal/concepts/string-methods/about.md

 ## String#index

-The [`index`][index] method can be used to find the index of a character in a string.
+The [`index`][index] method can be used to find a character's index in a string.
-The `index` method takes a string, char or regex as an argument.
+The `index` method takes a `String`, `Char`, or regex as an argument.
-And can take an optional second argument to specify the index to start searching from.
+It can take an optional second argument to specify the index from which to search.
 The `index` method will return the index of the first occurrence of the argument.

 ```crystal